artemis-analytics/artemis/docs/cdr.md

 messaging and interprocess communication.
 The key benefits of Arrow:

-**Fast** – enables execution engines to take advantage of the latest SIMD (Single input multiple data) operations in modern processes, for native vectorized optimization of analytical data processing.
+**Fast** – enables execution engines to take advantage of the latest SIMD (Single input multiple data) operations in modern processors, for native vectorized optimization of analytical data processing.
 Columnar layout is optimized for data locality for better performance.
 The Arrow format supports zero-copy reads for fast data access without serialization overhead.